Lexyei-Git/security-for-businesses/2-where-to-start/basic-risk-assessment.md

 - [ ] We have recorded who participated and when the assessment was done.
 - [ ] We have decided how often we will review and update the assessment.

-If several boxes are unchecked, use this document to complete a first assessment and turn it into a repeatable habit, not a one‑time exercise.
+If several boxes are unchecked, use this document and the template `templates/basic-risk-assessment.csv` to complete a first assessment and turn it into a repeatable habit, not a one‑time exercise.